I am Morgan, a 27 years old, living with mental and chronic illnesses.

 My mental and physical health is still a huge challenge.
 Some days I find I cannot get out of bed – or do anything in bed.
 A couple of years ago I broke both my ankles and in recovery I have physiotherapy, my shoes adjusted, wore ankle braces and attended the RNOH 3 week pain management programme.
 Unfortunately, my ankles are still very hyper mobile, and I am possibly having ankle surgery so I can become more active.
 By active I mean walking properly again – but we all have to start somewhere right?

-It is also suspected I have endometriosis – Interstitial Cystitis evil twin or adenomyosis, which needs to be investigated.
+It is also suspected I have Endometriosis – Interstitial Cystitis evil twin or Adenomyosis, which needs to be investigated.
 This year I have been suffering from skin problems and scarring easily, which makes me feel sad.
 I also I have never fully got to the bottom of my gut issues because I could not be tested for Coeliac disease, as it requires you to eat gluten for 6 weeks – which my body could not cope with.
-I was meant to see a neuro gastroenterologist but this refferal seems to have got lost, so is to be continued.
+I was meant to see a neuro gastroenterologist but this referral has been transitioned to a telephone appointment due to COVID-19.

 What I do in life

-I now plan to focus on getting back into blogging, learning new craft skills and reopening my current Etsy shop – ChronicCreationsGB,which sells mental health and chronic illness awareness and personalised gifts.
-I donate up to 50% profit from my sales in this store, to Ehlers Danlos Support UK.
-I also hope to potentially opening a new shop in the future selling different goods.
+I now plan to focus on getting back into blogging, learning new craft skills and expanding my Etsy shop – ChronicCreationsGB, which sells mental health and chronic illness awareness and personalised gifts.
+I donate a portion of the proceeds from each sale to Ehlers Danlos UK.

 I want to share personal information and other stories, on chronic and mental illnesses to raise awareness.
 In addition, to providing tips to improve life with for someone suffering with a long-standing illness, to let them know they are not alone.